neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/6-events/chapter.md

 ## Test

 Recall last chapter we glossed over the `TokenEvent` type in the receipt.
-Well now that we actually have an event, `transfer`, we can access the events from our issue receipt.
+Now that we actually have an event, `transfer`, we can access the events from our issue receipt.
 Notice in `Token.test.ts` that we added lines 41-49 which verify that the event was emitted as expected.

 ## Wrap Up